AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Experiments

 \paragraph{Results} Table~\ref{tab:entity-sum} shows the results of entity-guided summarization.
 CTRLSum and AutoTemplate show improvements in summarization performance compared to the standard BART model, indicating that entity guidance contributes to the improvement in summarization performance.

 On the other hand, while AutoTemplate always satisfies entity constraints, CTRLSum shows a constraint satisfaction success rate of 75.46\% for CNNDM and 86.32\% for XSum, characterizing the difference between AutoTemplate and CTRLSum.
 As shown in Figure ~\ref{fig:success-rate}, while CTRLSum shows a high success rate when the number of entity constraints is limited, the success rate decreases monotonically as the number of constraints increases.

-Finally, the AutoTemplate had a 100\% success rate regardless of the number of entity constraints and showed the highest summarization quality.
+In contrast, the AutoTemplate showed a 100\% success rate regardless of the number of entity constraints and the highest summarization quality.

 Table~\ref{tab:entsum-cnndm} shows the qualitative examples of the generated summaries by CTRLSum and AutoTemplate.
 While CTRLSum could only include 10 of the 18 constraint entities in the generated summary, AutoTemplate covered all entities and generated a fluent summary.